 Controlling blood pressure is a critical issue in most adults.
-Having levels which are higher or lower than normal can bring about some serious consequences.
+Having levels that are higher or lower than normal can bring about some serious consequences.
 The blood pressure reading that comes to our mind should be 120/80.
 But, what does this mean?

-Blood pressure refers to the strength of the blood in your veins when pumped by your heart, 120mmHg refers to the strength recorded when the heart beats and 80 mmhg to the strength recorded when the heart relaxes before the next beat.
+Blood pressure refers to the strength of the blood in your veins when pumped by your heart, 120mmHg refers to the strength recorded when the heart beats and 80 mmHg to the strength recorded when the heart relaxes before the next beat.
 A doctor should immediately check anything below or over those numbers.

 Even though having low blood pressure is also dangerous for our health, it is more common to find people suffering from hypertension, high blood pressure.

 These are some foods you can try to lower your blood pressure levels if the doctor already told you to take care of it:

 Beetroot contains a nutrient called dietary nitrate, your body converts this into nitric oxide, and this final element is the one responsible for lowering your blood pressure.
 It works by relaxing and expanding the blood vessels so that there is much more space for the fluids to go through your body.

 2. Cashews and Almonds

 Just like bananas, cashews and almonds are an excellent way to fight high blood pressure levels because of the potassium they contain.
 Try to eat them without salt because salt causes the exact opposite result you are looking for.
 They can be added to yogurt, cereal, trail mix or even rice and some beef plates.

 Most of the time green means healthy.
 Leafy vegetables are full of vitamins such as A, C, and K. Besides, they also contain fiber and are low in calories which make them an incredible element in your diet.
 When it comes to lowering blood pressure levels, the magnesium and potassium contained in kale are to be held responsible.
 Two cups of kale twice a week will give you enough nutrients to fight hypertension.